 Paul Martin is the senior pastor of Grace Fellowship Church in Toronto, Ontario.
 After leading the plant in 2000, he was involved in helping three other churches start in the city.
 He hopes to be involved in launching many more.
 His passion for training leaders has led him to teach at local seminaries, as well as oversee a long-standing mentoring program for potential future pastors.
 His love for the kind of Gospel cooperation modelled by his hero, George Whitefield, inspired his work with the Grace Connexion, the Hogtown Baptist Pastors’ Fellowship, the Toronto Gospel Alliance, 9Marks, and The Gospel Coalition - Ontario Chapter.
 His zeal for the preaching of God’s Word has led to work with The Charles Simeon Trust.
 His affection for the disabled community, especially after disability entered his family through his son, has given him opportunities to speak for The Elisha Foundation and the Ethics and Religious Liberty Commission.
 It also prompted his zeal to protect the unborn and work closely with a local pregnancy care centre.
-He has been married to Susan for more than twenty-five years and loves to spend time with their four children.
+He has been married to Susan for more than twenty-five years and loves to spend time with her and their four children.
 Sadly, he is a pathetically loyal fan of the Toronto Maple Leafs and remembers well the last time they won the Stanley Cup.
 He was 10 months old.

 Paul can be reached by email here.